azsk/AzTS-docs/Control coverage/Feature/Storage.md

 > **Passed:**
 > Microsoft Defender for Cloud (MDC) reports the assessment status for the storage account as `Healthy`.
 > (or)
-> Storage account supports encryption in transit using HTTPS protocol.
+> Storage account supports encryption in transit using HTTPS protocol or it does not support encryption in transit and has only NFS based file shares.
 >
 > **Failed:**
 > Microsoft Defender for Cloud (MDC) reports the assessment status for the storage account as either `Unhealthy`, or `NotApplicable` with `cause` - `OffByPolicy` or `Exempt`.
 > (or)
-> Storage account does not support encryption in transit using HTTPS protocol.
+> Storage account does not support encryption in transit using HTTPS protocol and it has either no files shares or has both NFS & SMB based file shares
 >
 > **Verify:**
 > Microsoft Defender for Cloud (MDC) reports the assessment status for the storage account as `Not Applicable` with `cause` other than `OffByPolicy` and `Exempt`.